athenian-apcs/binary-to-decimal-template/README.md

-# Decimal to Binary Assignment
+# Decimal and Binary Assignment

 In this assignment, you will be writing two methods to convert between decimal and binary numbers.